Need to talk to our team?

 For luxe relaxation, consider upgrading your ensuite.
 Add a standalone bath, if you have the space for the ultimate no distractions, pamper me experience.
 Upgrade the benchtop to stone and consider adding a his-and-hers vanity.
 These little extra touches will make a world of difference considering all the time you will spend in your ensuite.

 It can be really difficult to find that delicate balance between a space that’s functional, stylish and conveys the sense of comfort and luxury that your home deserves.
-Visiting our NZ showhomes can be a great source of master bedroom inspiration.
+Visiting your local Showhome can be a great source of master bedroom inspiration as with our collection of photos from previous builds.

 Do you know what you want out of your master bedroom?
 If you’re still unsure, we can help.
 Classic Builders is here to guide you through every step of the house building process – reach out to us today!